Gustav Fechner: Fechner Crater

-In 1970, the International Astronomical Union named a crater on the far side of the moon after Fechner.
+In 1970, the International Astronomical Union named the Fechner crater on the far side of the Moon after Fechner.

 Fechner Day

 In 1985 the International Society for Psychophysics called its annual conference Fechner Day.
 The conference is now scheduled to include 22 October to allow psychophysicists to celebrate the anniversary of Fechner's waking up on that day in 1850 with a new approach into how to study the mind.
 Fechner Day runs annually with the 2021 Fechner Day being the 37th.
 It is organized annually, by a different academic host each year.
 During the pandemic resulting from COVID-19, Fechner Day was held online in 2020 and 2021.

 Family and later life

 Little is known of Fechner's later years, nor of the circumstances, cause, and manner of his death.

 Fechner was the brother of painter Eduard Clemens Fechner and of Clementine Wieck Fechner, who was the stepmother of Clara Wieck when Clementine became her father Friedrich Wieck's second wife.